-There are thousands of URLs blocked in mainland China, and certain Google online services top the list that includes a large number of popular global sites.
-Website blocking is one of the practices the Chinese government employs to regulate the Internet domestically.
+There are thousands of URLs blocked in mainland China, and certain Google online services top a long list that includes a number of popular global sites.
+Website blocking is one way that the Chinese government regulates the Internet domestically.
 The whole set of laws and actions form The Great Firewall of China – one of the most excessive mechanisms ever created for censoring the World Wide Web.

 The Great Firewall (GFW) is a part of the Golden Shield Project, which covers various areas of China’s national network security.
 The purpose of the GFW is to control the Internet within China, leaving access only to content that complies with strict governmental policies.
-The way it is achieved is through blocking specific websites, keyword filtering and monitoring the activity of Internet users.
+This is achieved by blocking specific websites, keyword filtering and monitoring the activity of Internet users.

 It is all made possible by a sophisticated surveillance system.
 The arsenal of technical methods used to control the Internet content includes IP blocking, URL filtering, Man-in-the-Middle attacks (MITM), DNS and packet filtering, and others.

-Tens of thousands of people constitute the Internet police that constantly monitors what is being said and published online to neutralize opinions and delete entries unfavorable to the authorities.
-Those who dare to critique the regime, communicate with groups abroad, sign petitions or in other ways express opinions about topics deemed sensitive face prosecutions and even imprisonment.
+The Chinese internet police consists of tens of thousands of people who constantly monitor what is being said and published online to neutralize opinions and delete entries unfavorable to the authorities.
+Those who dare to critique the regime, communicate with groups abroad, sign petitions or otherwise ways express opinions about topics deemed sensitive face prosecution and even imprisonment.

 What sites are blocked in China?